Nicola D'Ascenzo: Stained glass

 D'Ascenzo dabbled in stained glass on his own for several years, and studied the craft at the New York School of Design, sometime around 1900.
 He completed his first stained glass commission in 1904.
 Initially, he bought glass from local manufacturers, but soon began making his own.
 Beginning in 1911, he spent his summers in Europe, making a comprehensive study of stained glass in cathedrals.
 In 1921, he was granted permission to set up scaffolding inside Chartres Cathedral for several weeks, to sketch and examine the windows up close.
 The following summer he did the same at Leon Cathedral in Spain.

 Architect Milton Bennett Medary assembled an extraordinary team of collaborators for his Washington Memorial Chapel (1914–17) in Valley Forge, Pennsylvania – built on the grounds of the Continental Army's 1777–1778 winter encampment.
-D'Ascenzo Studios created thirteen stained glass windows; Samuel Yellin created wrought iron gates, hardware and locks; Edward Maene created oak reredos, choir stalls and church furniture; and sculptors Franklin Simmons, Alexander Stirling Calder, Bela Pratt, and Martha Maulsby Hovenden created statues and other works.
+D'Ascenzo Studios created thirteen stained glass windows (one for each colony); Samuel Yellin created wrought iron gates, hardware and locks; Edward Maene created oak reredos, choir stalls and church furniture; and sculptors Franklin Simmons, Alexander Stirling Calder, Bela Pratt, and Martha Maulsby Hovenden created statues and other works.
 The Reverend W. Herbert Burke, who led the decades-long effort to build the chapel, celebrated its completion:

 The glowing imagery of stained glass associated with perpendicular Gothic is seen in full perfection.
 In this respect the chapel is comparable to the famous Sainte-Chapelle in Paris, but surpasses the European masterpiece in warmth and delicacy of execution as well as in symbolic appeal.

 For the bell tower (completed 1953), D'Ascenzo Studios created a mosaic bust of George Washington and a Rose Window: Washington at Prayer.